RonakSurana-2001/Real-Time-Zero-Cross-Game/README.md

-This is Real Time Zero Cross Game
+This is Real Time Zero Cross Game.
+It uses Web Sockets for real time transfer of data.